666komo/TrackTorr/README.md

 - [torrserver](https://github.com/YouROK/TorrServer) — the original Go + anacrolix/torrent approach that proved this architecture works
 - [WebTorrent](https://webtorrent.io) — made browser torrenting possible

-## Vibe Coded

-This entire project was built under time pressure by prompting an LLM (opencode / Claude) directly in the terminal, iterating on real log output and runtime behavior.
-No planning docs, no tickets, no meetings — just vibe.

-## License

-MIT